dongyi-guo/career-pathway/README.md

 # Dongyi's Career Fair Note

-* Please, get a job.
+You will get there, just start.